- Quickstarts

 A sufficiently strong secret.
 Generate it locally by running mix phx.gen.secret

 That’s it!
-Your Phoenix web service built with Mix releases will be live on your Render URL as soon as the build finishes.
+Your Phoenix web service will be live at its onrender.com

 Read about customizing Elixir and Erlang/OTP versions for your app.